 4. Completing the Chart

 Starting the first day of class, instructors will need to complete a seating chart each day until the class seating is finalized.
-However, instructors do not need to submit it until it is finalized.
+However, instructors do not need to submit the chart until it is finalized.

 - NOTE: Instructors should save all of their charts and roll sheets to facilitate contact tracing until the final seating chart is set and submitted.

 5. Submitting the Chart